joinpursuit/AC_4_Web/units/fundamentals/lessons/map_filter_reduce/array_methods_update.md

 ```
 Let's take a look at what's going on in the examples above.
 We've started off by declaring a variable called `arr`.
 We will call `reduce` on this array.
 Reduce takes in two arguments: a callback function and an optional initial value.
-In our first and second example our callback function is the annonymous adding function.
+In our first and second example our callback function is the anonymous adding function.
 That function is taking in two arguments (`acc`, `el`).
 This is the same as if we'd declared it with a name like:
 ```js
 const adder = (num1, num2) => {
  return num1 + num2